pkmanas22/TODO-APP-backend/README.md

 - I used `try...catch` block for error handling.

 - I gave each response a status code and a meaningful message.

+- I updated the error messages to be more descriptive and user-friendly.

+- I added due date for all tasks and validated it using `validator.js` file.

+- I added category for all tasks and validated it using `validator.js` file.
+Category should be `['urgent', 'important', 'normal']` only.

 ## Thank you for reading.